pyhgf: A neural network library for predictive coding: Future directions

 We have illustrated in \ref{Results} a possible workflow when using the library, taking as an example a popular model from computational psychiatry: the three-level hierarchical Gaussian filter.
-In this section, we are more concerned with the new possibilities offered by the framework that are not available in other libraries.
-These new directions can be summarised as twofold: 1. whether the computational graphs have fixed shapes, or 2. whether the graphs are dynamic and the structure is flexible \ref{fig:new_models}.
-We provide below examples of such implementations.
+In this section, we are concerned with the new possibilities offered by the framework that are not available in other libraries.
+These new directions have two main aspects: 1. whether the computational graphs have fixed shapes, or 2. whether the graphs are dynamic and the structure is flexible \ref{fig:new_models}.
+We provide examples of such implementations below.